dw/csvmonkey/README.md

 As of writing, csvmonkey comfortably leads <a href="https://bitbucket.org/ewanhiggs/csv-game">Ewan Higg's csv-game</a>
 microbenchmark of 24 CSV parsers with a 30% margin.

-## Hardware Notes

-The parser works best with recent generation Intel chips.
-It seems sometime between 2011 and 2018, Intel CPUs gained an extra port for vector string instructions, allowing up to two to run in parallel.
-The optimal implementation depending on the generation of chip and input data is exposed via the `batch=1` or `batch=2` template parameter:

-* Choose `batch=2` for recent hardware (e.g. Skylake)

-* Choose `batch=1` for older hardware (e.g. 2011 Macbook), or if the input data is expected to have columns averaging 16 bytes or less.

 ## How It Works